 If you’re a DIYer who has more home improvement scrap material than you know what to do with (and you want to give your kitchen that “too cool for PEX pipe” vibe), use copper plumbing pipes to hang your cookware—or ask Etsy seller Johnnie and Suzie to make a custom rack for you.
 The copper piping is stunning, sturdy and fits right in with the ever-popular farmhouse-industrial aesthetic.

 6. Sliding into Home

 8. Climb the Ladder

-If you can't trust your old wooden ladder to support your weight, perhaps a piece of it can be repurposed to support your pots and pans.
-A ladder plus cookware is a lot of weight to bear, so be sure to find the joists in your ceiling before closing the deal.
+If you can't trust your old, wooden ladder to support your weight, perhaps it can be repurposed to organize your pots and pans.
+A ladder plus cookware is a lot of weight to bear, so be sure to secure it to the joists in your ceiling before hoisting it up.